jackiehjm/stx-docs/doc/source/backup/kubernetes/system-backup-running-ansible-restore-playbook-remotely.rst

 .. _system-backup-running-ansible-restore-playbook-remotely-ul-ylm-g44-bkb:

--   You need to have Ansible installed on your remote workstation, along with the Ansible Backup/Restore playbooks.
+-   It is recommended that you have Ansible version 2.7.5 or higher installed on your remote workstation.
+Copy the Ansible Backup/Restore playbooks from directory ``/usr/share/ansible/stx-ansible/playbooks/``.

 -   Your network has IPv6 connectivity before running Ansible Playbook, if the system configuration is IPv6.